 Truthfully, I enjoy slow cooker meals even after a lazy day at home!
 Not only are they easy, I love that my taste buds are tempted all day with the aroma of dinner cooking.

 And now that fall is upon us, nothing screams dinner to me than a hearty soup or chili.
 Serve it up with a salad or some homemade bread, and my entire family is in heaven!

-Slow Cooker Soups and Chilis for the Fall
+Best Slow Cooker Soups and Chilis for Fall

-Soups for the slow cooker are so versatile, because you can modify just about any recipe to suit your family’s needs and desires.
+Soups for the crock pot are so versatile, because you can modify just about any recipe to suit your family’s needs and desires.

 You get the idea.
 These recipes are guidelines and you are encouraged to play with them and modify them to your preferences.
 No matter how you dish it, they’re economical, time saving and some of my favorite comforting meals!

 Make your own chicken broth in the slow cooker and use it as a base for all of the following soup and chili recipes!

 Best Minestrone Soup – Just the kind of soup you want after a long day out!

 Easy Minestrone Soup – This soup is so versatile and easy to make in a slow cooker or an Instant Pot.